syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Shapes.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Shapes/Draw-a-rectangle-in-a-new-PDF-document/).

 The following code snippet explains how to draw a rectangle in an existing PDF document.

 {% tabs %}